dortania/OpenCore-Legacy-Patcher/docs/PATCHEXPLAIN.md

 * AirportBrcmFixup
   * Reason: Patches IO80211 and co to fix networking support for unsupported cards, and fix bugs on native ones as well (ie. random degraded network performance)
   * Models: BCM943224, BCM94331, BCM94360 and BCM943602
+* BlueToolFixup
+  * Reason: Patches BlueTool to enable bluetooth functionality on Monterey
+  * Models: All models with pre-BCM94360 wireless cards or 3rd-party chipsets
+* Bluetooth-Spoof
+  * Reason: Injects extra data into certain bluetooth chipsets for recognition by the system
+  * Models: Models with the BCM2070 or BCM2046 chipsets
+* FeatureUnlock (Night Shift)
+  * Reason: Patches CoreBrightness.framework to enable Night Shift on unsupported models
+  * Models: 2011 or older
+* FeatureUnlock (Sidecar/AirPlay)
+  * Reason: Patches SidecarCore.framework and AirPlaySupport.framework to enable Sidecar and AirPlay to Mac on unsupported models
+  * Models: All models with Metal capable GPUs
 * RestrictEvents
   * Reason: Disables memory errors on MacPro7,1
   * Models: Mac Pros and Xserves